-If you die without a will, your assets will be divided according to Florida’s inheritance law.
+If you die without a will, your assets will be divided according to Florida’s.
 A process called probate occurs, in which the court system decides how to distribute your assets for a pricey fee.

 To avoid this, the best option is to have our elder law attorneys help you create a will.
 If you choose not to write a will, here’s what can happen.
 Please contact us with any additional questions.